Kattis/problemtools/problemtools/problem_yaml_parser/spec.md

 ### string
 For strings, matches will be given as regex strings.
 ### bool
-For bools, the values "true" and "false" will be given and compared like expected.
+For bools, the values "True" and "False" will be given and compared like expected.
 This check is case-insensitive.
 ### int
 For ints, matches will be given as a string formated like "A:B", where A and B are integers.
 This will form an inclusive interval that is matched.
 A or B may be excluded to indicate that one endpoint is infinite.
 A single number may also be provided, which will match only that number.
 All numbers should be given in decimal notation.